Review date: October 30, 2024

 Pros:

-- dominating winter tyre brand in the main market;
+• dominating winter tire brand in the main market;

 Cons:

-- Nokian had to sacrifice its market share in Central Europe and now has to catch up.
+• Nokian had to sacrifice its market share in Central Europe and now needs to catch up.

 Nokian manufactured the first winter tire 90 years ago and remains the market leader in Scandinavia due to its high quality.